giesselmann/nanopype/docs/installation/configuration.md

     snakemake --cluster-config cluster.json --cluster "sbatch -A {cluster.account} -p {cluster.partition} -n {cluster.n}  -t {cluster.time}"

-Furthermore Nanopype specifies per rule a configurable number of threads and calculates the estimated run time and memory consumption accordingly.
-Integration and customization of these parameters is described in the [cluster](../usage/cluster.md) chapter of the workflow section.
+This cluster configuration is static per target and needs to be conservative enough to handle any type of input data.
+For a more fine grained control Nanopype specifies per rule a configurable number of threads and calculates the estimated run time and memory consumption accordingly.
+Integration and customization of these parameters is described in the following section.

 ## Job properties

 All Nanopype workflows specify **threads** and **time_min** and **mem_mb** resources.
-If supported by the cluster engine you could therefore use:
+Furthermore runtime and memory are dynamically increased if a clsuter job fails or is killed by the cluster management (Due to runtime or memory violation).
+To restart jobs Snakemake needs to be executed with e.g. --restart-times 3.
+If supported by the cluster engine you could then use:

     snakemake --cluster "qsub {threads} --runtime {resources.time_min} --memory {resources.mem_mb}"